 Make sure to venture outside of South Africa

 We did a bit of research on tourism in Southern Africa.
 We found out that a large part of international tourists visiting the region of Southern Africa tend to stay solely in the country of South Africa, at the southernmost tip of the continent.
 Although South Africa has unique attractions, such as its beautiful coastline and vast national parks, there are many surrounding countries with natural and cultural jewels.
-Here’s a bit about South Africa’s neighbouring countries, we’ve included links to some links to our site to help you find buses you might want to check out. 😉
+Here’s a bit about South Africa’s neighboring countries, we’ve included links to some links to our site to help you find buses you might want to check out. 😉

 Mozambique: beautiful beaches and scuba diving-friendly reefs

-Namibia: the Kalahari desert, which can be seen in the movie The Gods Must be Crazy
+Namibia: the Kalahari desert, which can be seen in the movie The Gods Must Be Crazy

 Botswana: the Okavango Delta and its incredibly diverse wildlife

 There are several bus companies in the region!
 In terms of frequency of departures, coverage and overall quality, here are the two handpicked main bus companies for you:

 How to make the most of the Luxury Service

 Unlike in other countries, such as Brazil or Mexico, buses in the Southern African region don’t have class tiers.
 However, most bus providers often offer luxury services, which include extra amenities.
 For example, Intercape has its Sleepliner, and Greyhound operates a fleet of double-decker buses named the Dreamliner (in contrast to Boeing’s new plane with the same name, all passengers on the bus get VIP treatment and space for a good night’s rest, not just those in first-class).
 Something good to know: wifi on buses isn’t widespread in Southern Africa, but air-conditioned is common, even when you book the more basic bus options.
 Here are a few extra amenities you can expect to find if you book a luxury service in Southern Africa:

 - Seats that can recline up to 150 degrees